|

 In the Summer of 1999 the doctors finally agreed that Aaron was fit

-and well enough to undergo his open heart surgery and it was
+and well enough to undergo his open heart surgery which was

 performed at Birmingham.
 All went smoothly until like always seemed